CodingAbdullah/Medium-Article-Scraper/README.md

 This setup offers efficiency, scalability, reliability, and security.
 Taking advantage of the many services AWS offers to ensure maximal uptime for the web application.

 ## Terraform: Infrastructure as Code Deployment
+<b><i>This section is still in progress.</i></b>

 Deployment to the cloud is made easy with the help of Terraform.
-Rather than rely on the console to manually setup and integrate services, infrastructure provisioning can be automated with the help of code.
+The process of provisioning infrastructure can be automated with code.
 Terraform is an <b>Infrastructure as Code (IaC)</b> offering which allows one to codify their infrastructure deployment.
 All that is required is setting up the local environment (`terraform init`), running a plan which allows one to keep track of what is to be deployed (`terraform plan`), and finally deploying the requested infrastructure (`terraform apply`).

 The main file that is used to plan and provision AWS infrastructure is the `main.tf` file located in the root directory.
 After deployment, a `terraform.tfstate` file is generated which keeps track of any changes made to the deployment which is used on the next apply request (if any).